chenshixu/PTLVD/README.md

 # PTLVD:Program Slicing and Transformer-based Line-level Vulnerability Detection System
-The source code and dataset of TreeCen will be published here after the paper is accepted.
+The source code and dataset of PTLVD will be published here after the paper is accepted.